guillaume-azarias/Fluorescence-Image-Calibration/README.md

 ## Biological background

 Cells are located in a dynamically changing environment characterized by spatio-temporel gradients of signaling molecules and physico-chemical constraints.
 Therefore, cells exhibit dramatically different shapes and metabolic activities.
 A striking example of the shape diversity of cells is for instance the dendritic arborization of neurons.
 Like trees, no one is the same as the others.

-In this work, we have investigated if non-neuronal cells called astrocytes produce cellular energy (ATP or Adenosine TriPhosphate) using the same metabolic pathway.
-For simplification, we considered only two of the most important metabolic pathways producing energy in cells: glycolysis and mitochondrial oxydative metabolism.
-Therefore, we addressed if in a population of astrocytes, they all produce energy using the same metabolic pathway:
+In this work, we have investigated if non-neuronal cells called astrocytes produce cellular energy ([ATP](https://en.wikipedia.org/wiki/Adenosine_triphosphate) or Adenosine TriPhosphate) using the same metabolic pathway.
+For simplification, we considered only two of the most important metabolic pathways producing energy in cells: [glycolysis](https://en.wikipedia.org/wiki/Glycolysis) and [mitochondrial oxydative phosphorylation](https://en.wikipedia.org/wiki/Oxidative_phosphorylation).
+Therefore, we addressed if in a population of astrocytes, they all produce energy using the same metabolic pathways:

 ![Fig. 1](Figure_1.jpeg)
 **Figure 1**: Rationale of the cell-to-cell heterogeneity study.